Keyronex/Keyronex/docs/design-book/vmm.rst

 On 64-bit platforms, the `data` field is instead around 61 bits in length.

-There are several kinds of software PTEs:
+PTEs can also be zero.
+The full set of non-zero PTE types, then, are:

+Valid (or Hardware) PTEs
+    True PTEs as understood by the MMU.
+They may vary in format depending on what level of page table they are entries in.

 Busy PTEs
-    These indicate a page being read in from backing store.
+    Indicate a page being read in from backing store.

 Transition PTEs
-    These are created when a private anonymous page is evicted from a process' working set.
-The `data` field is the PFN number of the anonymous page.
+    Created when a page enters the standby or modified state (reference count reaches 0).
+The `data` field holds the PFN of the anonymous page.

-Swap Descriptor PTEs
+Drumslot PTEs
-    These are created when a private anonymous page is paged out at the global level, i.e. written to disk and removed from the standby page queue.
-The `data` field is a unique number by which the swapped-out page can be retrieved from the pagefile.
+    Created when an anonymous page is paged out at the global level (written to a pagefile and removed from the standby page queue).
+The `data` field holds a unique number by which the swapped-out page can be retrieved from a pagefile.

 Fork PTEs:
-    These are created when the Posix fork() operation is carried out.
-The `data` field is a pointer to the `vmp_anon` structure (described later) which holds the prototype PTE (again described later).
-The pointer can fit here because `vmp_anon`\ s are always 8-byte aligned, meaning the 3 low bits are always zero and can accordingly be shifted away.
-(If it were necessary to shrink the number of bits used for the `data` field even further, we could do so by storing the vmp_anon as an offset from the kernel heap base instead; this would save yet more bits).
+    Created during a Posix fork() operation.
+The `data` field holds a pointer to a `vmp_anon` structure (described later), which itself holds a prototype PTE.
+    The pointer fits into the 28 or 60 available bits because `vmp_anon`\ s are always 16-byte aligned, meaning the 4 low bits are always zero and can accordingly be shifted away.
+Further bit savings could be achieved by storing vmp_anon as an offset from the kernel heap base.

+Prototype Page Tables and VM objects
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Keyronex uses **prototype page tables**, purely-software and never walked by the MMU, to track memory belonging to shared VM objects.
+These are always 4-level, with each level containing 512 entries on 64-bit ports and 1024 on 32-bit ports.

+For consistency, the PTE format in prototype page tables is the same as hardware PTEs - though while hardware PTE formats may vary depending on the level of the page table they are in, the valid PTE format for prototype page tables is always the same as that of the hardware PML1.
+Prototype page tables have the PFNDB `use` field set to PPML1, PPML2, PPML3, or PPML4.

+Page Table Paging
+^^^^^^^^^^^^^^^^^

+Page table pages, like other anonymous memory, can be paged out to the swapfile.
+For a page table page to be eligible for paging out, it must contain no PTEs other than drumslot or fork PTEs.
+This condition is reflected by the noswap_ptes count, updated when PTEs that prevent paging out are created or deleted.
+The refcnt is adjusted in tandem with `noswap_ptes`; each PTE making a table ineligible for paging adds 1 to both counts.

+When a page table meets the condition of containing only drumslot or fork PTEs, the PTE in the parent page table that points to this page table is placed into the transition state.
+Typically, the page table's reference count drops to zero at the same time, causing its PFNDB entry to be linked to the modified page queue.
+The page can then be written to the pagefile and potentially replaced.
+Replacement converts the PTE pointing to the now-paged-out table from a transition PTE to a drumslot PTE.
+This change can make the parent table eligible for paging out as well.

+Prototype page tables for anonymous VM objects also participate in this process.
+However, the prototype page tables of vnode VM objects are never paged out.
+Paging out can only occur if there are drumslot or fork PTEs in a table but no valid, transitional, or busy PTEs.
+When a vnode VM object page is replaced, the PTE in the PPML1 (the first level of the prototype page table) referring to it is zeroed.
+The prototype page tables of vnode VM objects can therefore only contain valid, busy, or transition PTEs.
+Accordingly, the `noswap_ptes` count of a prototype page table belonging to a vnode VM object will always match the `nonzero_ptes` count, and when the `nonzero_ptes` count reaches 0, the prototype page table is destroyed and the PTE pointing to it is zeroed.

 Forked Anonymous and `vmp_anon`\ s
 ----------------------------------